 Double materiality is a union of the impact and financial materiality.
-An ESG topic is considered material from a double materiality perspective if it is material from the impact materiality perspective, or if it is material materiality perspective, or if it is material from both perspectives.
+An ESG topic is considered material from a double materiality perspective if it is material from the impact materiality perspective, or if it is material from the financial materiality perspective, or if it is material from both perspectives.